lucky-26singh/LIfe-Skills/sql.md

  **Joins :**
  Combine data from multiple tables based on related columns.
-    Examples:

-    SELECT orders.id, customers.name
-    FROM orders
-    INNER JOIN customers ON orders.customer_id = customers.id;

 **Aggregate Functions :**

   Perform calculations on data, like sums or averages.

  ### Advantages of SQL:

   1.  **Ease of Use:** Simple syntax for managing complex queries.